Cerivastatin: Efficacy and toxicity

 The inhibitory activity of cerivastatin was compared to that of other statins, specifically lovastatin, simvastatin and pravastatin.
 This comparison was made by determining the IC50 values of each compound.
 These values were 77 nM, 66 nM and 176 nM for these statins, respectively, while the value for cerivastatin was found to be 1.1 nM.

 Using Dixon plots, the inhibitory constant of cerivastatin was found to be 1.3 x 10-9 M, which is over 100 times lower than the inhibitory constant of lovastatin, known to be 150 x 10-9 M.

 To compare cerivastatin activity to that of other statins, its IC25 value was also determined for various types of human smooth muscle cells: cells from the left internal mammary artery (HSMC), cornea fibroblasts (HCF), myoblasts from striated muscle (HM) and umbilical vein endothelial cells (HUVEC).
 The activity in these groups of muscle cells was compared to the activity of the statins listed above, as well as atorvastatin and fluvastatin.

 The pharmacological results from cerivastatin show that it is the most active HMG-CoA-reductase inhibitor among reported statins.
 Due to its high enzyme affinity, it would seem to offer ultra-low dose therapy in the microgram range.
 However, due to its relatively severe adverse effects in comparison to other statins, its market use was discontinued.

 The strengths of the available cerivastatin medicine ranged from 0.2 - 0.8 mg, resulting in an actual dose of 1.9 - 13.1 μg/kg body weight for which rhabdomyolysis has been reported.
 Although the mechanism of the cerivastatin induced myopathy is not exactly known, the risk increases with statin dose.
 This risk also appears to increase among patients who received gemfibrozil or lovastatin concomitantly, and there is a known interaction between these drugs and cerivastatin.
-There are 31 cerivastatin-related deaths reported in the USA and a further 21 deaths worldwide.
+There are 31 cerivastatin-related deaths reported in the US and a further 21 deaths worldwide.
 There were also 385 cases of non-fatal rhabdomyolysis reported among the estimated 700.000 users in the USA.
 In 12 of the 31 reported deaths of cerivastatin-related rhabdomyolysis in the US the cerivastatin-gemfibrozil interaction was implicated, while in 7 of the 31 fatal cases in the US, cerivastatin was combined with lovastatin.
 The reporting rate of fatal rhabdomyolysis in association with cerivastatin monotherapy is 1.9 per million prescriptions, which is 10-50 times as high as for other statins.